Dexels/navajo-demo/README.md

-Small demo-setup for a container based Navajo instance.
+## Small demo-setup for a container-based Navajo instance ##

 This setup will start three containers:
 - An empty mongodb instance
-- A Postgres database with some fake movie data
+- A postgres database with some fake movie data
-- A navajo container pointing to the database
+- A navajo container pointing to the two databases

-- The navajo container has a few scripts that access that data
+The Navajo container has a few scripts that access the data in the databases.

-Using this demo:
+### Using this demo ###

 Clone this repository: